ttimpe/homebridge-onkyo/README.md

 # Changelog

-* Verison 0.7 By default, changes accessory from a Switch to new TV accessory in iOS 12.2+.
+* Verison 0.7 iOS 12.2+ is now required.
+This is now a Platform, theoretically supporting multiple receivers.
+Each receiver is a TV accessory (which is why iOS 12.2+ is required).
 Input labels can customized with `inputs` in the config.
-To use the legacy Switch service (i.e. if you haven't upgraded to 12.2+ yet), add `"switch_service": true` to your receiver in config.
 An optional Dimmer service for separate volume control is available, useful for non-iPhone control and more advanced automations (it appears as a dimmable light bulb).
-To use, add `"volume_dimmer": true` to your receiver in config.
+To disable the volume dimmer, add `"volume_dimmer": false` to your receiver in config.
 * Version 0.6 includes support for zone2.
 Adds a new config parameter called "zone" and use "zone2".
 Thanks for the contrib mbbeaubi.
 * Version 0.5.x includes support for input-selector.
 Available inputs are dynamically pulled from the eiscp-commands.json file.
 Note: Not all inputs may work with your receiver.
 * Version 0.4.x includes support for volume, mute, and has options for setting default_input.